hahuaz/bdo-update-prices/readme.md

 ## About Project

 - BDO's cooking system is massive.
 Which recipe gives you more money or what's the money per-hour is always dynamic in the game because of market place's auction system.
 To prevent manual calculation everytime, which is obviously overwhelming, I created this project.
-- Note that this is for personal use and is not intended to harm the game mechanics..
+- This is for personal use only and is not intended to harm the game mechanics or violate any terms of service.
+If somehow actions found harmfull by BDO staff, Cloud compute will rescue you from potential IP ban.

 ## Before Usage